The Wages of Virtue

 Austen’s novel is a brilliantly ironic take on what Lisabeth During calls “the chastity plot.”
 The course of true love never does run smooth, at any rate not in the English social novel of the nineteenth century, in which misunderstandings, missed opportunities, and plain missteps ensure that it doesn’t all end too soon—that there is, in fact, a plot.
 For your longed-for love match to get fouled up by someone else’s indiscretion (with a third party) seems particularly harsh.
 It is, however, the inevitable consequence of a system in which women’s sexual virtue acts as a guarantee of the legitimacy of social reproduction.

 Absolute chastity before marriage, and relative chastity within it, are supposed to ensure that the body of a woman belongs to one man only, and that his children are really his.
-As During, a professor of philosophy and aesthetics at the Pratt Institute in New York, explains”:
+As During, a professor of philosophy and aesthetics at the Pratt Institute in New York, explains:

 Without chastity, middle-class domestic ideology falls into incoherence; without the sexual double standard, the sanctity of the home is unprotected, the status of children uncertain, the transmission of inheritance unsecured.